 In 1955, I traveled to Glorieta, New Mexico, with a church group.
 I was distracted by infatuation and pious supervisors, but I remember the smell of conifers and the soft carpet of pine needles about the camp.
 There were neither colorful skirts nor snow-covered mountains — a regretful trip, in so many ways.

 Then, in 1967, my wife and I traveled from Amarillo, Texas, to Raton, New Mexico.
 We had spontaneously decided to go at four o’clock that afternoon.
 So after packing quickly, we got in the Ford Mustang and drove through thunderstorms to New Mexico.
-As lightening flashed, it illuminated the countryside and I remember the volcanic hills and mountains flaring to light, then darkness all around.
+As lightning flashed, it illuminated the countryside and I remember the volcanic hills and mountains flaring to light, then darkness all around.
 We reached Raton at midnight, excited by our thunderous passage westward.

-For the next three days, we stayed in Raton, Taos and Santa Fe.
+For the next three days, we stayed in Raton, Taos, and Santa Fe.
 I was twenty-five years old, twenty years since I had been in Albuquerque with mother.
 To me at the time, and even now as I compose this piece, the early visit to Albuquerque and the jaunt to Raton seemed a hundred years apart — long, long in-between, though only twenty years.
 I cannot account for the emotional relativity of it, but it is true.
 The effect of the quick trip with my wife to New Mexico, however, was quite different from the regret of Glorieta.

 I dreamed in vivid colors of New Mexico when I returned to Amarillo: passageways of art and pottery, cafes of chile, museums, people dressed in color and turquoise, adobe walls and hornos.
 I made plans for a second visit to go farther into the forest and into the desert and trade shops.
 Over the years, I slept in maid’s quarters and the backseat of my car.
 I was stranded alone, overnight, in a snowstorm on top of Jemez Pass, bundling in a bedroll and losing a bit of an ear by frostbite.
 I went again and again and I am still going.
-I have stayed long enough in the high desert and mountains, however, to become acquainted with rough and jaded junk that falls into arroyos, the brutality of domestic violence, the rage induced by alcohol and drugs on the streets and hyped-up-commercialism of some Native American craft.
+I have stayed long enough in the high desert and mountains, however, to become acquainted with rough and jaded junk that falls into arroyos, the brutality of domestic violence, the rage induced by alcohol and drugs on the streets and hyped-up-commercialism of art and craft.
 I was never an innocent about New Mexico.
 Never.

 In overcoming loneliness and discontent, I was lucky to have been seized by terrain, something massive and material rather than soft and ideological.
 It is not all pleasant, this nature writing, because one season is green, the other brown and dying.
-Yet, the sage blooms again and the rios grandes have always run shallow or deep, never dry.
+Yet, the sage blooms again and the riosgrandes have always run shallow or deep, never dry.
 I see it as my duty to attend these cycles and write about them so that a not-so-bloodless redemption may save our planet yet.
 It may be a futile effort and I may be wrong.

 Indians Of Yesterday, by Marion E. Gridley, illustrated by Lone Wolf, M. A. Donahue & Company, 1940.